boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

 *Feel free to contact me or contribute feedback if you’re building a similar setup.*

-# Cooling Fan Optimization
+## Cooling Fan Optimization

-I'm running a **360mm AIO water cooler**, which is admittedly overkill — but the price difference compared to a 120mm unit is surprisingly small, so it made sense for thermal overhead.
+I'm using a **360mm AIO water cooler** — overkill, but the small price gap from 120mm units made it worthwhile for extra thermal headroom.

-## Original Setup
+Thoses changes are performed after the settings changes for the CPU.

+### Noise Reduction Attempts

-Out of the box, the fan behavior was **very noisy**, to say the least — especially for a water-cooled system.
-At this point, I'd already tuned CPU TDP and current limits.
+Out of the box, fan behavior was **surprisingly noisy**, especially for a liquid-cooled setup.
+With CPU TDP and current already tuned, I adjusted the BIOS fan settings to reduce noise.

-**BIOS CPU Fan Settings (Original):**
-- Fan Off: 0
-- Fan Start: 25
-- Full Speed: 94
-- Start PWM: 40
-- Automatic Mode Control: 2
-- Delta Temperature: 2

-## First Iteration

-To reduce noise, I slightly increased the fan start temperature and lowered the starting PWM.

-**Modified Settings:**
-- Fan Off: 0
-- Fan Start: 45
-- Full Speed: 94
-- Start PWM: 20
-- Automatic Mode Control: 2
-- Delta Temperature: 2

-This was noticeably quieter than the original configuration, but still **a bit too noisy** for my taste.
-According to HWInfo, the fan RPM peaked at around **713 RPM** under full load.

-## Second Iteration

-Tried to push noise even lower by setting a higher Fan Off temperature and reducing the start PWM even further.

-**Modified Settings:**
-- Fan Off: 35
-- Fan Start: 45
-- Full Speed: 94
-- Start PWM: 10
-- Automatic Mode Control: 2
-- Delta Temperature: 2

-**Result:** No noticeable change — **same noise level**.
-Possibly some kind of **minimum PWM or RPM protection** is enforced by the motherboard or AIO.

-## Third Iteration
+#### Iteration Summary

-Pushed the thresholds a bit higher again:

-**Modified Settings:**
-- Fan Off: 40
-- Fan Start: 50
+- **Original Settings:** Fan ramped up early; too loud.
-- Full Speed: 94
-- Start PWM: 10
-- Automatic Mode Control: 2
-- Delta Temperature: 2

-**Result:** Still no change — the fan remains constantly on.
-I was expecting it to shut off occasionally when the temperature dropped, but that never happened.
+- **1st Iteration:** Increased Fan Start temp to 45°C, lowered PWM to 20 — **quieter**, but still not ideal.
+- **2nd & 3rd Iterations:** Further reduced PWM and increased thresholds — **no improvement**.
+The fan stayed at ~700 RPM, likely due to a **firmware-enforced minimum speed**.

-## Final Conclusion
+### Final Conclusion

-There appears to be a **safety feature or minimum threshold** that prevents the fan from spinning below ~700 RPM, regardless of PWM settings.
-Even when setting the fan to manual mode and lowering PWM to 0, the fan **does not stop**.

-So for now, I’ve reverted to the **first iteration**, which offered a good compromise between thermal stability and reduced noise.
+Despite multiple attempts, the fan doesn't drop below ~700 RPM.
+I've reverted to the **first iteration**, which strikes the best balance between cooling and noise.
+Future tuning may require fan controller overrides or something else, if available.
+The temperature of the memory seems a tiny bit higher, which is not good as explained before.
+I am waiting for small radiators to put on those.